 Can you tell me about a time when you needed a client or colleague to explain the way they worked (for example, to adopt a new method or change their language), and how did you keep up?

-There is nothing greater than the ability for customer service employees to communicate clearly and with the appropriate level of detail.
+There is nothing greater than the ability of customer service employees to communicate clearly and with the appropriate level of detail.
 This section is your chance to explain how your best candidates talk or write to customers

 Great candidates show the ability to interrupt a customer’s needs and refine their communication styles for different audiences.
 Look for candidates who can only describe a single communication method, as they are not very complicated.

-Attitude and behavior towards work
+Attitude and behavior toward work

 When you answer behavioral interview questions, be prepared to share practical examples of how you handled the situation.
 The interviewer is interested in knowing how to respond to certain situations and how to handle a similar situation if you are hired.

 Explain a time when you helped settle disputes between others.

 Tell me about a time when you helped solve a particularly difficult customer problem.